Coronavirus impact on BAE Systems’ UK education outreach programmes

 Get real-world experience as an engineer and first-hand experience of the cutting-edge projects at BAE Systems.
 If you’re aged 16-18, you can apply to join one of our Engineering Taster Weeks at our Warton/Samlesbury, Portsmouth and Rochester sites which usually take place in July every year.
 Dates, when confirmed, will be available on our events page.

 - Hear about the work we do from engineers across the business

 - Learn about our world-leading products through facility tours and product demonstrations

 Movement to Work

-BAE Systems is a leading part of a voluntary collaboration of UK employers committed to providing long-term unemployed young people with experience and vocational training to help them find jobs.
-Every year we offer 100 work placements across our main sites to young people who are not in employment or education.
+BAE Systems is a leading part of a voluntary collaboration of UK employers committed to providing unemployed young people who face barriers to work with experience and vocational training to help them find jobs.
+Every year we offer 100 work placements across our main sites to young people who are not in education, employment or training.

 Movement to Work is normally a four-week long programme.
 However, due to the pandemic, it is currently a 2-week long virtual programme, which gives participants practical employability training, including CV writing, interview skills and teamwork experience, delivered by specialist trainers and The Prince’s Trust.
 The programme concludes with a celebration event, giving participants the opportunity to share their experiences with senior leaders from BAE Systems.

 The four-week programme includes all the above, as well as a two-week work experience placement doing real work, in real teams that could include engineering, finance, HR, procurement, IT, manufacturing or administration.

 Take a first step by finding out what programmes are available at BAE Systems and other companies, and registering your interest.

 You can do this at either the Movement to Work or Prince’s Trust website.